Main Navigation

 MCVP Research Projects

-Understanding how college students talk about sexual violence is a must to ensure that campus educational materials, processes and policies are written and communicated in shared language.
 In this study, researchers examined the language students use to describe their experiences with sexual violence and perceptions of campus safety versus the language used in university materials.
 Researchers found that students tend to describe experiences through behaviors (i.e., manipulation, control) rather than terminology encompassing those behaviors (i.e., domestic violence).
 Students also don’t regard “campus safety” measures as connected to their own relationship experiences.
 The team concludes that this disconnect of terminology and understanding has far-reaching implications for research and prevention measures.
-Understanding how students perceive, talk about, experience, and counsel one another around issues of intimate partner violence/dating and sexual violence will inform more effective efforts to make college campuses (and our larger community) safer.

 Read the full report at this link.